Do you want to start a clothing retail business?

 2.1 The Business

 Amy’s Closet will be registered and licensed clothing retail operating in Los Angeles.
-The business will procure and resell stitched and unstitched fabric from American, Hispanic, Latin American, and Mexican brands and fashion designers.
+The clothing store business plans will procure and resell stitched and unstitched fabric from American, Hispanic, Latin American, and Mexican brands and fashion designers.

 In the initial phase, the company will purchase the clothes from the following manufacturers: Richemont, Armani, Chanel, Hermes, and Gucci.
 As well as from Hispanic, Mexican and Latino cultural brands such as Arezzo, La Martina, Carla Fernández, and Pineda Covalin.